avner-csumb/cst363-orm/slides.md

 ## Lazy, Eager, and “N + 1”

-The “N + 1” problem is a common performance pitfall when using an ORM with lazy-loaded relationships.
+The "N + 1" problem is a common performance pitfall when using an ORM with lazy-loaded relationships.

 - One query to load the parent objects